 Onboard Camera

-A built-in camera found on devices such as laptops, tablets, or mobile phones, often used for quick or casual live streams.
+A built-in camera found on devices such as laptops, tablets, or mobile phones is often used for quick or casual live streams.

 Live Streaming Glossary – Letter P